 Cracked or dry feet can be treated by applying moisturizer often.
 It is also important not to wear old socks because the older the sock is, the higher the possibility there will be that there is bacteria there.
 Wear fresh socks and make sure they fit properly.

 Proper foot health means that you can have a more active lifestyle and you will not be bogged down by pain.
 Foot health also leads to good circulation, which is paramount for overall health.

-If you have any questions, please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions, please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Geriatrics and Podiatry